michsa/scripts/README.md

 # scripts

 A small collection of shell scripts for personal use.
-You can copy or symlink these to a folder on your `$PATH` to run 'em from anywhere.
-As [recommended](https://askubuntu.com/a/308048) for user scripts, I use `~/bin`.
+You can copy or symlink these to a folder on your `$PATH` to run 'em from anywhere -- I use `~/bin`, which, as far as I understand, is the [recommended option](https://askubuntu.com/a/308048) for user scripts.

 ## get-ffdev